-With over 150 million users, Azure DevOps already supports many teams who are using Microsoft’s industry leading ALM platform to host Code Repositories, or Test Plans.
-But to move your Requirements Management Team into Azure DevOps alongside these existing teams can take a little planning.
+With millions of users around the globe, Azure DevOps already supports many teams to host Code Repositories or Test Plans.
+But moving your requirements management team into Azure DevOps alongside takes some planning.

 What is a Process Template?

 A process template defines how work items (including requirements) are created, allocated, and tracked for a team project in Azure DevOps.

 So if you are an Agile shop, your team likely recognizes requirements as Epics > Features > User Stories and your process template will reflect that structure.
 Similarly, SCRUM, or Waterfall and Compliance process templates will reflect the respective structures of their corresponding process model..